 - Think through alternative living options.

 - Ensure clear legal directions are in place.

 - Research what is offered in the community.

 - Make any needed home modifications for a senior who plans to continue to live at home.

 - Take control of health and personal needs .

-- Call Stay Home Care for assistance in planning care needs.
+- Call Stay Home Care, experts in home health services in Nashville, TN, and nearby areas, for assistance in planning care needs.

-While creating a long-term care plan can seem overwhelming, Stay Home Care, the leaders in elderly home care in Nashville and surrounding areas, can help!
+While creating a long-term care plan can seem overwhelming, Stay Home Care, the leaders in home health services in Nashville, TN, and surrounding areas, can help!
 If you would like to learn more about planning to age in place for yourself or a senior loved one, contact Stay Home Care today at 615-964-7726.